tiepdotme/serenade-wind/_posts/2020-08-03-where-and-when.md

 > Cons: The Arctic Circle gets somewhat squashed

 I kinda like the representation shown in the AuthaGraph map.
 I also like its origami nature.
 If you want to learn more about this topic, check out [Geoawesomeness](https://geoawesomeness.com/best-map-projection/) to see various other projection maps and their pros and cons.

+## Ocean-centric Map

+As you can see from all the examples above, these are all *land-centric* maps.
+And if representations of the world can be redrawn to suit different purposes, why not draw one that is *ocean-centric*?

 {% assign pwimg="spilhaus-map-ocean-currents" %}
 {% assign pwcaption="Projection Map by Spilhaus" %}